Last Updated: Jan 07, 2026 Views: 11

 You may upload the following:

-• any article, book, image or other published item that has a Creative Commons license (unless it has a "ND" clause), or is in the Public Domain
+- any article, book, image or other published item that has a Creative Commons license (unless it has an "ND" clause), or is in the Public Domain

 Please ask the library if you are confused about what is ok to upload to a generative AI tool.